-In the event that I discover that a student is cheating or has plagiarized, s/he will automatically fail the course and will be reported to Student Judicial Affairs.
-Acts of Plagiarism include:
+If I discover that a student is cheating or has plagiarized, s/he will automatically fail the course and will be reported to Student Judicial Affairs.
+Acts of plagiarism include:

-- Turning in a paper or another assignment that was written by someone else (i.e., by another student, by a research service, or downloaded off the Internet); - Copying, verbatim, a sentence or paragraph of text from the work of another author without properly acknowledging the source through a commonly accepted citation style and using quotation marks; - Paraphrasing (i.e., restating in your own words) text written by someone else without citing that author; - Using a unique idea or concept, which you discovered in a specific reading, without citing that work.
+- Turning in a paper or another assignment that was written by artificial intelligence (AI) or someone else (e.g., another student or a research service); - Copying, verbatim, a sentence or paragraph of text from the work of another author without properly acknowledging the source through a commonly accepted citation style and using quotation marks; - Paraphrasing (i.e., restating in your own words) text written by someone else without citing that author; - Using a unique idea or concept, which you discovered in a specific reading, without citing that work.